jbpoline/talk_Wellcome_01April2015/talk.md

     </div>

 <!--
-The pb with this way of thinking is that rewarding people for certain type of works will make the work less interesting and people less committed to it.
-Currently, we reward the work with the paper currency, and this tends to change our work to get more currency.
+I dont think that's the case.
+The pb with this way of thinking demonstrated by "punish by reward" is that rewarding people for certain type of works takes away the interest of the work itself and people less committed to it.
+Currently, we reward the work with the paper currency, and this tends to change the nature of our work to get more currency.
 We optimize numbers.
 -->

 ## Do not change the incentives